PROFILE -

 Astrology comes as a consolation.
 The cardinal point is to tell people the

 impermanence of the body and the permanence of the Self.
-In
+In India, this is not difficult to

 AR: You have published a compilation